 Put on your running shoes!

 Admit it.
 You love to run in the morning.
 Maybe its hard to get out the door, but once you get going its the best part of the day, am I right?
 The temperature in Scotland is so wonderful for running.
 Mornings are crisp and cool.
 You will need to dress in layers that you can remove when you warm up.
 In June I was comfortable in leggings, a tank and hoodie.
 I also brought a running belt so I had somewhere to store my keys, a little cash, my water bottle, and of course my camera!
-That’s it, your ready to explore!
+That’s it, your ready for a morning run in Edinburgh.

 Follow along for some great places to visit on an early morning run in Edinburgh!